aladdin731/next.js-basic/README.md

   return { paths, fallback: false }
 }
 ```
+You cannot use getStaticPaths with getServerSideProps.

 Can I pre-render this page ahead of a user's request ? yes?- > Static generation

+#### Incremental Static Regeneration
+ Incremental Static Regeneration allows you to update existing pages by re-rendering them in the background as traffic comes in.
+// Next.js will attempt to re-generate the page:
+// - When a request comes in
+// - At most once every second
+revalidate: 1, // In seconds

 #### Server-side Rendering or Dynamic Rendering
 The HTML is generated on each request